Diverse Misinformation: Impacts of Human Biases on Detection of Deepfakes on Networks: Methods

 All nominal and categorical variables were transformed into binary variables.
 Categorical variables (some survey questions included write-in answers) were combined into coarser-grained categories for analysis, such as participant racial/ethnic identity (transformed to Person of Color or White), U.S. state of residence (transformed to U.S. regions), employment (transformed to occupational sectors), religious affiliation (transformed into religious affiliations), and political affiliation (transformed to major political affiliations).

 We allowed survey participants to identify their gender identity, the results of which were largely binary.
 Unfortunately, our sample was insufficient to perform meaningful analysis on a larger non-binary gender identity spectrum.
-Variables with an N under 30 were subsequently dropped.
+Primary variables with an N under 30 were dropped, meaning the participant's responses were not included in the analysis (this was only applicable for non-binary gender responses where N=13).
 Our survey participants were given two video clips to view and critique; in our analysis, we decided to analyze the first or second video in the same way.